rauldtrejo/lemonLog-BDD-SEI0119/README.md

 ## Major Hurdles
 - Adding a third party app as uploadcare to allow the user to upload photos to the profile was relatively easy but figuring out how to retrieve one photo from the database to display it in the profile and reviews/comments page required major debugging.
--
+- Figuring out how to create a responsive design with materialize.

 ## Major Victories
-- Achieving full CRUD functionality
+- Achieving full CRUD functionality.
+- Completing sprints on time in an orderly fashion.
+- Excellent communication & collaboration.
+- Never having substantial merge conflicts.
+- Establishing a solid design with Materialize.

 ## Future Features

-- App would have full responsiveness for very small mobiles and tablets.
+- App would be fully responsive for very small mobiles and tablets.
+- users could message one another individually.
+- a sale tab that would allow users to buy/sell items on the site.
+- use AWS for deployment.